JDCovar/JDCovar/README.md

 - 👋 Hi, I’m @JDCovar
-- 👀 I’m interested in xdxdxd
+- 👀 I’m interested in
-- 🌱 I’m currently learning xdxdxd
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on xdxdxd
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...don't

 <!---